• Home

 Step 7: Bake

-If your oven runs hot, start checking at 35 minutes.
-Don’t pull it too early — underbaked eggnog cake collapses in the center as it cools.
+If your oven tends to run hot, start your check at 35 minutes, but be careful not to pull it too early.
+An eggnog cake that is under baked will collapse in the center as it cools.

 Eggnog cake fresh out of the oven